-Given below is a buying guide that might help you make an informed decision when choosing a toilet auger.
+Here are a few pointers that might help you make an informed decision when choosing a toilet auger.

-When it comes to the mechanism, there are 2 types — manual and electric or battery-powered.
+- Mechanism: When it comes to the mechanism, there are 2 types — manual and electric or battery-powered.
 While manual toilet augers work well to clear out small obstructions, the battery-powered or electric ones can efficiently unclog difficult stoppages in a few minutes.
-The electric ones are convenient to store too.
+The electric ones offer convenient storage too.

-Whether you use your bare hands or wear gloves while holding the auger, you should choose one that features an ergonomic handle.
+- Ergonomic handle: Whether you use your bare hands or wear gloves while holding the auger, you should choose one that features an ergonomic and comfortable handle.
 This will allow you to comfortably grip the auger and hold it in place, preventing fatigue and cramps in your hands.

 Toilet Auger vs. Snake: Is There A Difference?

-Although the 2 terms are used interchangeably since they look similar, there are quite a few differences between them.
+Although the two terms are used interchangeably since they look similar, there are quite a few differences between them.

 - Toilet auger: As the name suggests, this tool is commonly used to unclog clogged toilets.
 It is heavy-duty and efficient in clearing out tough blockages.
 Also known as a water closet auger, it usually comes equipped with a porcelain bowl guard, a manual crank, and a long cable with a closed-spear or bulb head.

 Primarily used to push down the clog, an auger works its way down the toilet and through the drain until it reaches the clog.
-Its bulb-like tip helps break down the clog and force it down the sewage system.
+Its bulb-like tip helps break down the clog and force it down the sewage system by clearing the sewage blockage to some extent.
 Some augers feature a small hook at the tip that can help bring up waste from the toilet.